onyx-platform/onyx/README.md

 ### Running the tests

-A simple `lein midje` will run the full suite.
+A simple `lein test` will run the full suite for Onyx core.

 #### Commit rights